 Make a complaint:

 We have a 2 stage complaints procedure.
 We will always try to deal with your complaint quickly.
-If it is clear that the matter will need a detailed investigation, we will tell you and keep you updated on our progress.
+If it is clear that the matter will need a detailed investigation, we'll tell you and keep you updated on our progress.

 Stage 1: Frontline resolution